zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 Effector with different routing types:
 ![Effector](media/effector_photo.jpg)

-All components of the prototype plateform were designed and built during my 1st year of my Ph.D.
+All components of the prototype platform were designed and built during the first year of my PhD.

 ## Demo Video